Manhattan, KS foundation repair request page · Call (785) 560-2321

 Common questions

-Does basement water always mean a foundation problem?
+Is basement water always a foundation problem?

-What should I photograph first?
+What should I photograph before I call?

 Is this page promising a structural diagnosis?